skhasibo/skhasibo.github.io/_pages/research.md

       <div class="archive__item-body">
         <h3 class="archive__item-title">2.
 Copper Transfer and Protein-Protein Dynamics</h3>
         <div class="archive__item-excerpt">
           <p>Before copper reaches the membrane transporter ATP7B, it must be transferred from holo-chaperones to the Metal Binding Domain (MBD).
-In a collaborative project within our group, I investigated whether protonation changes or protein–protein interactions govern this early-stage Cu(I) transfer.</p>
+In a collaborative project within our group, We investigated whether protonation changes or protein–protein interactions govern this early-stage Cu(I) transfer.</p>
           <p>Using DFT calculations and molecular dynamics simulations, we demonstrated that copper transfer is primarily driven by interfacial preorganization and direct thiol coordination, while deprotonation involves a significant energetic barrier.
-Extending this work, I applied machine learning–based ensemble analysis with QM/MM validation to characterize encounter complex dynamics, revealing that metal transfer depends on conformational variability and entropy–enthalpy balance rather than purely electrostatic effects.</p>
+Extending this work, We applied machine learning–based ensemble analysis with QM/MM validation to characterize encounter complex dynamics, revealing that metal transfer depends on conformational variability and entropy–enthalpy balance rather than purely electrostatic effects.</p>
         </div>
       </div>
     </article>